-This breaker's interrupting capacity drops as system voltage rises: 187 kA at 240 V, 121 kA at 415 V, 76 kA at 440 V, and 17 kA at 500 V. At 415 V — common for European industrial distribution — the 121 kA rating means it can clear a bolted fault at that level without rupturing.
-That's well above typical 50-65 kA panelboard ratings, so it works as a main breaker feeding downstream branch protection without coordination concerns at the service entrance.
+This breaker's interrupting capacity drops as system voltage rises: 187 kA at 240 V, 121 kA at 415 V, 76 kA at 440 V, and 17 kA at 500 V. That's well above typical 50-65 kA panelboard ratings, so it works as a main breaker feeding downstream branch protection without coordination concerns at the service entrance.

 Thermal derating — don't ignore the ambient curve